Gui-Yom/ktor-graphql/README.md

 A ready to configure graphql engine based on graphql-kotlin

-### Ktor features

-#### GraphQL
+### GraphQL ktor feature

 Exposes the graphql engine as a feature to your application.
-Allows you to add the `graphql` routing configuration to create a graphql endpoint.

-#### GraphQLWS

-Allows you to add the `graphqlws` routing configuration to create a graphql over websocket endpoint.
-Requires the main `GraphQL` feature to be installed before.
+Automatically configures a graphql http endpoint based on the specified configuration.
+Can also add a graphql over websocket endpoint.